johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 Open Font settings and drag the font files into the window to install them.
 Then follow the same step above.
 ### Linux
 I am less familiar with the exact steps for Linux, but there are many guides and resources available online.
 You are encouraged to look up instructions specific to your distribution.
+### In general,

-Customization and documentation can also extend to other fonts that are not included in standard LaTeX packages, depending on your system and setup.
+customization and documentation can also extend to other fonts that are not included in standard LaTeX packages, depending on your system and setup.

 ---